Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/CoreConceptsAndBasicUsage/BasicSiteManagement.md

-- Content model and content management:
+- Content model and content management
 	- Content types, parts and fields
 	- Creating and editing content items and content types, Content Preview
 	- Versioning: drafts (and Draftable metadata) and published versions